← Articles

 Key takeaways

-• Contract risk is created by contract language that shifts responsibility, cost, or timing—often without being obvious.
+• Contract risk is created when agreement language shifts responsibility, cost, timing, or liability—often without being obvious.

-• Indemnity, limitation of liability, warranty, and insurance requirements are the clauses that most often change your true risk profile.
+• Indemnity, limitation of liability, warranties/guarantees, and insurance requirements most often change your true risk profile.

-• Good contract hygiene is repeatable: use a checklist, keep scope change control, and confirm insurance matches what you promise.
+• Good contract hygiene is repeatable: checklist review, written change control, and confirming insurance matches what you promise.

-• Your biggest exposure is usually mismatch: promising terms that your operations or insurance do not actually support.
+• The biggest exposure is usually mismatch: promising terms that your operations, pricing, or insurance do not actually support.

 What contract risk is

-Contract risk is the chance that an agreement you sign creates obligations, liabilities, or costs that are larger than you expected.
+Contract risk is the chance that an agreement you sign creates obligations, liabilities, costs, or timing constraints that are larger than you expected.

-For small businesses, the surprise is rarely “we didn’t deliver.”
-The surprise is usually that the contract quietly made you responsible for something outside your control: a customer’s downstream loss, a missed deadline caused by a third party, or a broad promise that exceeds your normal service scope.
+For many small businesses, the surprise is not “we didn’t deliver.”
+The surprise is that the contract quietly made you responsible for something outside your control: a customer’s downstream loss, a missed deadline caused by a third party, or a broad promise that exceeds your normal service scope.

 Plain-language definition: Contract risk is “risk created by words on paper.”
 If the words move risk onto you, your risk increases—even if your work stays the same.

 Contract risk is not only about lawsuits.
-It includes payment timing, cancellation rights, rework obligations, audit requirements, and cost-of-compliance terms that can drain margins.
+It also includes payment timing, cancellation rights, rework obligations, audit requirements, data/security promises, and cost-of-compliance terms that can drain margins.

 Where contract risk hides

-• Scope and deliverables: vague scope plus a fixed price is a common recipe for disputes.
+• Scope and deliverables: vague scope plus fixed price is a common recipe for disputes and unpaid work.

-• Acceptance criteria: who decides the work is “done,” and what happens if they delay acceptance.
+• Acceptance criteria: who decides work is “done,” and what happens if they delay acceptance.

 • Change control: whether changes must be written and priced before work continues.